mjcolwell/n-back_oxford/README.md

 ## Version 1.5 (04/06/2023)

-Latest version of the task overhauls old version (1.4 and earlier) with new stimuli, optimisations and two task versions;
+Latest version of the task overhauls older versions (1.4 and earlier) with new stimuli, optimisations and two task versions;

 1. The scanner task version has been designed for use during fMRI acquisition
 2. The  non-scanner task version can be completed standalone.
 This can be used to compliment the fMRI task for outside scanner practice.